This homemade jalapeño salt recipe is easy to make.

 - Fire and Ice Pickles

 Please leave me a comment below if you make this jalapeno salt, and tell me what you thought about it.
 I would love to hear back, and so would my readers.

 Also post your picture of your salt on Instagram or Facebook, and tag @aforkstale with #aforkstale hashtags!
 I will share with my followers! xoxo!

 Homemade Jalapeno Salt Recipe

 - 3 lbs fresh jalapeños

-- 1 cup salt
+- 1 cup coarse salt like Kosher Salt

 - In a dehydrator, dehydrate the jalapeños according to your directions.
 I dehydrated the peppers at 145 for 15 hours.
 I recommend doing this outdoors because of the strong fumes.